IBM-Bluemix-Docs/mobilepush/push_faq.md

    - For **React Native**, use the **-UseModernBuildSystem=NO** flag to opt out of the new Xcode new build system.
    - For **cordova**, use **--buildFlag="-UseModernBuildSystem=0"** to build.

-## Why do the API requests sent to {{site.data.keyword.mobilepushshort}} service via a stand-alone client like Java program fails with 403 - Forbidden error?
+## Why do the API requests sent to {{site.data.keyword.mobilepushshort}} service through a stand-alone client like Java&trade; program fails with 403 - Forbidden error?
 {: #faq-api-standalone-client}

-The API requests sent to the {{site.data.keyword.mobilepushshort}} service should be set to the `user-agent` request header.
-The user agent header property is a string that helps identifies the application that calling the API.
+The API requests sent to the {{site.data.keyword.mobilepushshort}} service must be set to the `user-agent` request header.
+The user agent header property is a string that helps to identify the application that calling the API.